MHT: THE NEW TERM FOR HRT

 MHT types

-MHT differs by the type of hormones they contain as well as the way in which they are taken.
+MHT differs in the type of hormones they contain as well as the way in which they are taken.

 Oestrogen only or combined MHT?

 Most women take a combination of oestrogen and progestogen (known as combined MHT).
-Oestrogen is the hormone that treats the symptoms of menopause and in women with a uterus it is important to take a progestogen to prevent overgrowth of the lining of the uterus (the endometrium).
-Women who do not have a uterus can usually take just oestrogen.
-However, those with a history of severe endometriosis or a “sub-total” hysterectomy (where the cervix is left in place) should discuss the use of combined MHT with their doctor.
+Oestrogen is the hormone that treats the symptoms of menopause.
+In women with a uterus it is important to take a progestogen to prevent overgrowth of the lining of the uterus (the endometrium).
+Women who do not have a uterus can usually take just estrogen.
+However, those with a history of severe endometriosis or a “sub-total” hysterectomy (where the cervix is left in place) should discuss with their doctor whether combined or oestrogen-only MHT is a better option for them.

 Continuous or sequential combined MHT?